Mission and History

 To support newcomers to Canada toward their successful integration in the Cowichan Valley region, and to support our community in embracing diversity and enhancing intercultural awareness

-An inclusive and welcoming community where everyone feels a sense of belonging and can contribute to their full potential
+An inclusive and welcoming community where everyone feels a sense of belonging and can participate to their full potential

 - We Endorse the Earth Charter